Kureishi/Data_Chat_Deployed/readme.md

 CAUTION: Currently, all data sources currently work on cloud except MySQL.
 Since the implementation of MySQL would use a local instance, it's not possible to connect to localhost.
 ```

+<b>Demonstraion videos are provided in the 'demo_videos' folder on how to use the application</b>